 - ½ tsp black pepper

 - 2½ cups beef stock

 - 2 large handfuls baby spinach (optional)

-- Over medium high heat, melt the ghee/oil in a dutch oven pot (cast iron enabled pots are best for braising)
+- Over medium high heat, melt the ghee/oil in a large dutch oven pot (cast iron enabled pots are best for braising).

-- When the pot is hot, sear half the beef until browned, about 3-5 minutes on top and bottom.
+- When the pot is hot, sear half the beef until browned, about 3-5 minutes each side.

 - Add the remaining beef and the remaining ingredients except spinach.